Refinish existing floors. Stain & traditional oil finish

 Having been in the business for eight years, I have a lot of contacts and clients.
 These clients include architects, builders and designers that I got to know over the years.
 I wanted to have a small company that was very hands-on and had the ability educate customers so that they can make the best decision possible for their flooring needs.
 I continued to work out of my home office at my house until 2012, when I was very excited to have Scott Brownell and Brian Pinski join the team.

 We have a combined 50 years worth of knowledge and we are very close, which helps to give our company a caring, family atmosphere.
 Through all of our hard work, Nantucket Custom Flooring is continuing to strive for greatness as a leader in the flooring world.
-In 2014, I was pleased to announce that Scott Brownell and myself partnered up and opened LV by Nantucket Custom Flooring.
+In 2014, I was pleased to announce that Scott Brownell and myself opened LV by Nantucket Custom Flooring.
 This is a luxury vinyl company we opened to give our customers even more options for their flooring needs.

 – Brian Savo, founder of Nantucket Custom Flooring LLC